davidmreed/nonskating.club/content/guides/scoreboard-operator.md

 The ideal placement during a game for the SBO is between the Scorekeepers, ideally with the Scorekeepers seated on the same side as their team is on the scoreboard controls i.e.: If the system has the Red team on the left and Blue team on the right, the Red Scorekeepers should be seated to the left and Blue Scorekeeper to the right.
 Scoreboard Operator should also be in a position to clearly see the Jam Timer and any Head Officials in the infield, as well as being able to see the scoreboard to validate that it is working throughout the game.

-## Resources
+### Resources

 * [The Rules of Flat Track Roller Derby](https://rules.wftda.com/)
 * [CRG Scoreboard Wiki](https://github.com/rollerderby/scoreboard/wiki) CRG is by far the most popular if not only scoreboard software you're likely to encounter in the wild.
 A guide specifically to CRG operations will be added later.
 (TODO)

-The role of SBO is not well defined by the WFTDA Officiation Procedure Guide, as the specifics will vary based on the software or physical hardware used at each venue.
-Scoreboard Operations is mostly defined as reacting to other Officials in order to relay information to attendees, so understanding the rules regarding time and score corrections or how to communicate this information is critical.
+The role of SBO is not well defined by the WFTDA Officiation Procedure guide, as the specifics will vary based on the software or physical hardware used at each venue.
+Scoreboard Operations is primarily defined as reacting to other Officials in order to relay information to attendees, so understanding the rules regarding time and score corrections or how to communicate game information is critical.

+## Equipment

+Typically, the SBO works from a laptop with an interface to the scoreboard software (which is almost universally CRG Scoreboard), an older manual scoreboard system or a simple whiteboard and bright markers.
+The equipment is usually provided by the venue.

+For venues using the CRG software, it is useful but not required to have a purpose-modified keyboard with scoreboard shortcuts pre-planned.
+All input during the game can be input via mouse or touch screen, but the dedicated keyboard may help speed up most basic tasks.
+The guide for using the CRG software will dive into the process of assigning shortcuts in greater detail, and every  SBO has their own preferences on how to set their keyboard up.

+If you want to build such a keyboard, there are a few considerations to keep in mind:

+* A cheap USB mechanical keyboard with replaceable key caps is ideal.
+* USB will be much easier to bring with you and connect to multiple computers than any wireless options.
+* Each team will need a shortcut key for most if not all of these inputs:
+  * Team Time Out
+  * Star Pass
+  * Official Review
+    * Optionally, two more keys for Review Retained/Denied
+  * Lead Jammer Awarded
+  * Calling the Jam
+  * Loss of Lead
+  * Injury
+  * 1-4 Trip Points Awarded
+* Additionally, there should be a set of shortcuts for Official calls as well
+  * Official Timeout
+  * Start the Jam
+  * Unstart Jam/Un-Timeout
+* Keys should be large enough or spaced far enough apart to avoid fat fingering input
+* If you cannot print your own key caps, they should at least be marked in a way that you can identify what each function should be.

 ## The Basic Routine